 - 11/12: Predictive Analytics Monitoring at the Bedside by Dr. Randall Moorman, University of Virginia

-- 11/19: Introduction to use of Structured Medical Record Data by Ms. Joanna Loomba, University of Virginia
+- 11/19: Introduction to use of Structured Medical Record Data by Ms. Johanna Loomba, University of Virginia

-- 1/7: Dr. Mark Albert, University of North Texas
+- 1/7: Deep Learning Techniques to Create Summary Outcome Metrics by Dr. Mark Albert, University of North Texas

 - 1/21: On the Necessity of Relational Ethics and Empathic Attunement for Data-Centric Technologies by Dr. Jarett Zigon, University of Virginia

-- 1/28: Single Cell Analysis & Practice by Dr. Lana Garmire, University of Virginia
+- 1/28: Single Cell Analysis & Practice by Dr. Lana Garmire, University of Michigan

-- 2/4: Ethical AI Requires Ethical Collaboration by Dr. Catlin Donahue Wylie, University of Virginia
+- 2/4: Ethical AI Requires Ethical Collaboration by Dr. Caitlin Donahue Wylie, University of Virginia

 - 2/18: Developing a Data Sharing Framework that Meets Ethical and Legal Requirements by Dr. Yann Joly, McGill University